 Verifying the identity of people in the company

-Once the new rules are active, it’s anticipated that you’ll need to provide identity documents such as a passport either directly to Companies House, or via an authorised agent (such as your accountant).
+You’ll need to provide identity documents, such as a passport, to confirm the identity of company shareholders and directors.
+These must be sent either directly to Companies House, or via an authorised agent (such as your accountant).

 The nature of business – SIC code

 Known as a Standard Industry Classification (SIC) code, this describes the nature of your company’s business.
-For instance, an architect setting up a limited company would most likely use the SIC code 71111 – Architectural activities.
+For instance, a property management company would most likely use the SIC code 68320 – Management of real estate on a fee or contract basis.

 Making a statement of lawful purpose